 - Equipping everyday Americans with strategies to help them resist and defeat CRT’s pernicious influence.

 Schorr, Christopher.
 2021.
 “CRT is Doing to America’s Culture What Marxism did to Venezuela’s Economy – But There is Hope.”
 The Western Journal.

 Description: People who see racism everywhere miss that racist attitudes are at an all-time low and that Americans are among the least racist people on earth.
-They focus instead on racial disparities as though disparate outcomes imply disparate treatment.
+They assume that disparate outcomes imply disparate treatment.
 They do not.

 Schorr, Christopher.
 2020.
 “Research Shows Critical Race Theory is Actually Making People More Racist.”
 The Federalist.